 Jolan Jolivette, who graduated in 2015, is Special Assistant to Louisiana Gov. John Bel Edwards.
-He previously served as the program coordinator for the Statewide Independent Living Council (SILC), chairman of the Lafayette Democratic Parish Executive Committee, and a member of the Executive Committee of the Louisiana Democratic Party.
+He previously served as the program coordinator for the Statewide Independent Living Council (SILC), was chairman of the Lafayette Democratic Parish Executive Committee, and member of the Executive Committee of the Louisiana Democratic Party.
 He was a regional director for Louisiana Gov. John Bel Edwards' campaign, campaign manager for a Louisiana House of Representatives race, and field organization for a U.S. Senate race.
 While at UL Lafayette, he was president of both the UL Lafayette College Democrats and the Political Science Club, working to organize forums, inviting elected officials to speak on campus, organizing debate watch parties and election watch parties, hosting voter registration drives, and more.

 "I had fun in my classes.
 Whether it was talking about state and local politics with Dr. Cross, observing elections with Dr. Teten, discussing political philosophers such as Machiavelli with Dr. Frost, or being enlightened on the matters of constitutional law with Dr. Swanson, the professors at UL were always eager to engage in discussion with their students and challenge them to think outside the box and be objective."